 It is suggested that increased 4G coverage may be useful for recreational users of the area.
 We do not believe that the significant impact the Proposed Development would have is outweighed by the potential benefits for recreational users.
-The introduction of infrastructure, particularly access tracks, destroys the very wild quality that brings recreational users to Wild Land Areas
+From our understanding of peoples' enjoyment of wild places, the introduction of infrastructure, particularly access tracks, destroys an aspect of the wild quality that recreational users seek out by venturing to Wild Land Areas in the first place.

 The Proposed Development is intended to provide consumer choice in a 'Partial Not Spot'.
 No information is provided on what existing masts there are in the area, the full extent of their coverage and the full extent of the proposed coverage that would be achieved should the Proposed Development go ahead.
-The Applicant fails to explain why the existing masts in the area can't be shared and demonstrate the need for a new mast, without this information we believe that the Planning Authority cannot adequately evaluate this application.
+The Applicant fails to explain why the existing masts in the area can't be shared nor do they demonstrate the need for a new mast, without this information we believe that the Planning Authority cannot adequately evaluate this application.